minetest/minetest/doc/compiling/windows.md

 # Compiling on Windows using MSVC

-If you're just creating mods or games with Luanti, you do not need to compile Luanti.
-Instead, follow Ruben Wardy's [Luanti Modding Book](https://rubenwardy.gitlab.io/minetest_modding_book) to get started modding.
-Compiling Luanti is only required if you plan to modify the Luanti engine itself.

 In this guide, we use `path/to/minetest` to refer to the repository.
 Minetest was the old name of Luanti, and as of this writing, the repo has not been renamed.

 ## 1. Machine requirements